powerhome/oss-guide/docs/publishing/blog.md

 ---
 layout: default
 title: Blogging About Your Projects
-parent: Promoting Your Projects
+parent: Publishing a New Open Source Project
-nav_order: 1
+nav_order: 5
 ---

 # Blogging Your Open Source Projects